academicgit/shawrty/README.md

 ## Development

-The following includes a few instructions for developing on Suri.
-For 11ty-specific details – the static site generator that powers Suri – see their [docs](https://www.11ty.dev/docs/).
+The following includes a few instructions for developing on Shawrty.
+For 11ty-specific details – the static site generator that powers Shawrty – see their [docs](https://www.11ty.dev/docs/).

 ### Install